keikoro/clirepo/README.md

 ## More usage examples

 If you cloned the repository as described above and did not move the actual script, it will sit inside `.clirepo` in your home directory.
-To call it from there to create a `myJSFramework` repository on bitbucket.org, you could use:
+To call it from there to create a private `myJSFramework` repository on bitbucket.org, you could use:

 ```
 $ ~/.clirepo/clirepo.sh myJSFramework bitbucket